The Difference: Katsu, Tonkatsu, Hire-katsu, and Rosu-katsu

-When it comes to the restaurant unique to Japan, you probably can’t find the same type of restaurants as “Tonkatsu-ya (とんかつ屋)” in your country.
+When it comes to the restaurant unique to Japan, you couldn’t find the same type of restaurants as “Tonkatsu-ya (とんかつ屋)” in your country.

-Tonkatsu-ya is the Japanese restaurant that serves “Tonkatsu (豚カツ)” made by coating a slice of pork with batter, and then deep-frying it.
+Tonkatsu-ya is the Japanese restaurant that serves “Tonkatsu (豚カツ)” which is a slice of pork battered, and then deep-fried in plenty of oil.

 Tonkatsu-ya usually offers “Hire-katsu (ヒレカツ)” and “Rosu-katsu (ロースカツ)” as signature dishes.
 Apart from these 3 “Katsu” dishes, actually there is also a Japanese dish just called “Katsu (カツ)”.

 The Difference between Katsu, Tonkatsu, Hire-katsu, and Rosu-katsu

 Then, what is the difference between the 4 Japanese “Katsu” dishes, that is, Katsu, Tonkatsu, Hire-katsu, and Rosu-katsu?
 Today, I will explain it.

 Gyu-katsu (牛カツ : The Katsu made with a slice of beef)